smallstack/utils/README.md

 ```

 ## Usage
-The package has a main entry as well as several sub entries.
+The package has a main entry as well as several sub entries, see https://github.com/smallstack/utils/blob/main/vite.config.mjs